Visitor information

 Cafe at Beechenhurst in the Forest of Dean

-Beechenhurst lies in the heart of the Forest of Dean, one of Britain's oldest and largest woodlands.
+Beechenhurst lies in the heart of the Forest of Dean, one of Britain's oldest and largest woodlands, and is the perfect place to spend time together this winter.

 A wooden boardwalk stretches over the water at Cannop Ponds.
 Blue sky with white fluffy clouds.